attentiveDev/attentiveDev/README.md

-# Hey GitHub, my name is Sven - I see myself as a attentive developer.
+# Hey GitHub, my name is Sven - I see myself as an attentive developer.

 ## I work from Hamburg as a professional web developer with a focus on PHP.